DavidSoleraRomero/steampunk/README.md

    <img src="img/readme/culture.png" alt="Concept" width="300px" height="155px">
 - 🚀 **Space:** Explore Steampunk's space: brass rockets, celestial gears, and Victorian cosmic dreams.
    <img src="img/readme/space.png" alt="Concept" width="300px" height="155px">
+- 😶‍🌫️ **Footer:** Where you will find every single Credit, my Social Networks and another Navigation Bar

 Thank you for exploring this fascinating retro-futuristic world, and hope that I can see you on my website!

 ### Fonts 🪧

-Titles and Footer Nav Bar used Jack of Gears<br>
+Titles and Footer Navigation Bar used Jack of Gears<br>
-Rest of the page used Fha1
+Rest of the page used Fha1, both taken from 1001fonts.com

 ### Color palette 🌈